Su Yuanjie

-Su Yuanjie (苏缘杰 (蘇緣傑, Sū Yuánjié); born 14 April 1995) is a Chinese footballer who currently plays for Tianjin TEDA in the Chinese Super League.
+Su Yuanjie (苏缘杰 (蘇緣傑, Sū Yuánjié); born 14 April 1995) is a Chinese footballer who currently plays for Tianjin Jinmen Tiger in the Chinese Super League.

 Club career

-Su Yuanjie started his professional football career in 2015 when he joined China League One side Tianjin Songjiang.
+Su Yuanjie started his professional football career in 2015 when he joined China League One side Tianjin Tianhai.
 On 14 March 2015, he made his senior debut in a 2–0 away loss against Beijing Enterprises, coming on for Liu Qing in the 56th minute.
 On 12 July 2015, Su scored his first senior goal in a 3–1 home victory over Wuhan Zall.
 He scored his second goal of the season on 25 July 2015 in a 2–0 away win over Qingdao Jonoon.
 Su became a substitute player in the 2016 season after Quanjian Nature Medicine took over the club.
-He made three league appearances as Tianjin Quanjian won the title and promoted to the Chinese Super League.
+He made three league appearances as Tianjin Tianhai won the title and promoted to the Chinese Super League.
 He made his Super League debut on 4 March 2017 in a 2–0 away loss to Guangzhou R&F, coming on for Zhao Xuri in the 80th minute.
 On 20 May 2018, Su scored his first goal in the Super League and assisted Alexandre Pato's winning goal in a 2–1 home win against Shanghai Greenland Shenhua.

-Su transferred back to fellow Super League side Tianjin TEDA in February 2019.
+Su transferred back to fellow Super League side Tianjin TEDA (later renamed as Tianjin Jinmen Tiger) on 27 February 2019.
 He would make his debut on 30 April 2019 in a Chinese FA Cup game against Zibo Cuju F.C. in a 4-1 victory.
+He would gradually start to establish himself as a regular within the team and go on to score his first goal for the club, which was in a Chinese FA Cup game on 13 October 2021 against Beijing Sport University in a 3-0 victory.